jeffmacinnes/mobileGazeMapping/prepSteps.md

 ## Todo:

-- Update all code documentation using Numpy Documentation standards and flake8 to confirm PEP8 standards.
+X Update all code documentation using Numpy Documentation standards and flake8 to confirm PEP8 standards.
-- Figure out proper dependencies, and make a requirements.txt file
-- Make abbreviated version of the testData
+X Figure out proper dependencies, and make a requirements.txt file X Make abbreviated version of the testData
-- Make sure there's a correct license file
+X Make sure there's a correct license file (taken from https://github.com/robwhess/opensift)
-- Make a thorough README file that includes: overview, installation instructions, example usage, and clear guidelines for 3rd party contributions, issue reporting, or support.
+- Make a thorough README file that includes: overview, installation instructions, installation of OpenCV help, testing, example usage, and clear guidelines for 3rd party contributions, issue reporting, or support, references

-n